Sign up to our newsletter

 • Diverse Species: short, restrictive lists of approved native species served us well in the past, but in a past when we could confidently predict the average temperature in 100 years time would be much the same as it is today.
 We can no longer confidently predict what the average temperature will be in 10 years time.
 This means we need to test now how different tree species from a range of degrees south for northern hemisphere countries like Britain (and degrees north for southern hemisphere countries) adapt to new habitats.
 To be crystal clear, this means expanding the list of approved species to include non-native, ‘exotic’ or ‘foreign’ species.
 Functionally, they all mean the same thing, though you can guess which adjectives Sun subeditors will choose.
 The point is that they’ve proved themselves adapted to hotter temperatures

 • New Woodlands: not ancient woodlands, or mature woodlands.
 They have the capacity to adapt over time through ‘rewilding’.
-We’re talking about the monocultural plantations that currently exists, which form the majority of British woodlands, and the future plantations that need to exist as soon as possible
+We’re talking about the monocultural plantations that currently exist, which form the majority of British woodlands, and the future plantations that need to exist as soon as possible

 • Now: this is the key part.
 We can’t dither any longer